raul23/SimulRPi/docs/display_problems.rst

 **Method #2:** use the command-line option ``-a``
 """""""""""""""""""""""""""""""""""""""""""""""""
-When running the script :mod:`SimulRPi.run_examples`, you can use the command-line option ``-a`` which will make use of ASCII-based LED symbols::
+When running the :mod:`SimulRPi.run_examples` script, you can use the command-line option ``-a`` which will make use of ASCII-based LED symbols::

    $ run_examples -s -e -1 -a